-An example of this is seen in the life of Joseph in the book of Genesis (Gen. 37–50).
-His brothers were wrongly jealous of him.
-They cast him into a pit, then sold him as a slave down to Egypt, where he ended up in prison, wrongly accused of a crime he did not commit.
+An example of this is seen in the life of Joseph in the book of Genesis (Gen. 37-50).
+His brothers cast him into a pit, then sold him as a slave down to Egypt, where he ended up in prison, wrongly accused of a crime he did not commit.
 What a trial!
-Yet years later Joseph was able to say to his brothers:
+Yet years later Joseph was able to say to his brothers…

-And the Bible is full of accounts like these that display God’s amazing ability to accomplish great good in the midst of trails and suffering.
-We see this in a very clear way in the life and death of Jesus Christ.
+And the Bible is full of accounts like these that remind us of God’s amazing ability to accomplish great good in the midst of trials and suffering.
+We see this in a very clear way in the suffering Jesus endured.

 And yet, the Bible teaches that it was through Jesus’ suffering that God brought about the greatest good that has ever occurred.

 Because of Jesus’ suffering, you can now have your sins forgiven.